Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/andrew_ng_course.md

 ---
 ## Introduction

-  + These are my rough notes (directly exported from LogSeq) for the course.
+  + Note: These are my rough notes, which are auto-synced from my private LogSeq, and is a WIP.

   + I'll update and make these more readable in the future.